arvindkumar-prog/arvindkumar-prog/README.md

 <p align="center">
   <code>
-  I'm Arvind kumar, an adept learner exploring the depths of technology.
+     I'm <strong>Arvind kumar</strong>, an adept learner exploring the depths of technology.
 I am a 3rd year undergrad at Amrita vishwa Vidhyapeedam, majoring in Computer Science and Engineering (<strong>CSE</strong>).
-I have a great passion for <strong>Developing Dynamic Websites</strong> along with <strong>modern Apps</strong>.
+I have a great passion for <strong>Developing Dynamic Websites</strong> along with <strong>Modern Apps</strong>.
   </code>
 </p>